Are you Feeling Overwhelmed? Meaning, Signs, & How to Cope

 What Does it Mean to Feel Overwhelmed?

-Reasons Why You May Feel Overwhelmed
+Why You May Be Feeling Overwhelmed

 - Work Stress: Modern jobs often expect us to be busy every second of the day.
+This constant pressure, excessive workload, or a stressful work environment can quickly lead to burnout.

 - Health Concerns: Managing a chronic illness or waiting for medical news creates constant worry.